MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-set-data-alerts-in-the-windows-10-mobile-app.md

 ### Manage alerts in the Power BI mobile app

-1. In a dashboard, tap a card, gauge, or KPI tile that has an alert.
+1. In a dashboard, tap a card or gauge tile that has an alert.

 2. Tap the bell icon ![](media/powerbi-mobile-set-data-alerts-in-the-windows-10-mobile-app/power-bi-windows-10-alert-bell-on.png).